 We came from pretty diverse backgrounds!
-We won't tell you our age but together we are over 125 years old (2016)... mostly because of Paul!!!
-We have kids and grandkids and two great grand babies!
+We won't tell you our age but together we were over 145 years old (2020) when Sue passed; mostly because of Paul!!!
+We have kids and grandkids and five great grand babies!

 Our parents are all gone so it is just us and we miss them so much especially during the holidays and in times of crisis.
 But that is the way of the world.
 Thank goodness we have our faith and each other!

 Sue is from New York and Paul is a California native! .
 Paul was born on December 16th and Sue was born on July 10th .
 You have to guess the year!
-Sue is in her mid-fifties and Paul in his early sixties so you understand where we are coming from.
+Sue passed just before her 70th birthday.
+Paul in his late seventies.
+So you understand where we are coming from.

-Sue & Paul at the 2007 Tomatofest in northern California.
+Sue & Paul at the 2007 Tomatoes in northern California.